Budibase/website/content/blog/app-building/github-metrics-dashboard.md

 Today you’ve learned how to build a GitHub metrics dashboard.
 In addition, you’ve learned how you can load and process data using Budibase.
 By the end of the day, you should be able to create your own dashboards, loading custom elements with filtering options, styling, charts, and more.

+To find out more about the kinds of tools you can create with Budibase, have a look at our [product page](https://budibase.com/product).

 We hope you’ve enjoyed it, and see you again next time!

-To find out more about the kinds of tools you can create with Budibase, have a look at our [product page](https://budibase.com/product).
-Or, for more inspiration, check out our range of pre-built [app templates.](https://budibase.com/templates)
+For more inspiration, check out our range of pre-built [app templates.](https://budibase.com/templates)